NM-TAFE/civ-ipriot-smiley/knowledge_and_evidence.md

 # Evidence and Knowledge

-This document provides the structure to evidence your relevant knowledge and skills for this activity.
+This document includes instructions and knowledge questions that must be completed to receive a Competent grading on this portfolio task.

 ## Required evidence

 ### Answer all questions in this document

 - Each answer should be complete, well-articulated, and within the specified word count limits (if added) for each question.
-- Please make sure all external sources are properly cited.
+- Please make sure **all** external sources are properly cited.
-- You must use your own words.
-If you use generative AI in any capacity, you must include your full chat transcripts.
+- You must **use your own words**.
+You'll need to include your full chat transcripts if you use generative AI in any capacity.
+- Generative AI hallucinates, is not an authoritative source

 ### Make all the required modifications to the code